SvenLuebke/building-from-source-with-MinGW64/mariadb-connector-c/README.md

 4. for fixing the issue at [ 36%] Linking C shared module remote_io.dll
 `patch -p1 < mariadb-connector-c.patch`
 5. create and use build dir
-`mkdir build ; cd build`
+`mkdir build ; cd build`<br>
-`cmake .. -G "MSYS Makefiles" -D CMAKE_BUILD_TYPE=Release` `make -jX` (X=number of CPU cores you would like to spent during compilation)
+`cmake .. -G "MSYS Makefiles" -D CMAKE_BUILD_TYPE=Release`<br>
+`make -jX` (X=number of CPU cores you would like to spent during compilation)<br>
-6. on my very slow and limited N4120 laptop the build process got stuck during compilation at 15% progress.
+7. on my very slow and limited N4120 laptop the build process got stuck during compilation at 15% progress.
 If it happens, kill the process and restart.
-7. it should successfully compile until the end!
+8. it should successfully compile until the end!